 Our compensation committee's determinations are not formulaic; rather, in the context of competitive market compensation data and our stated pay philosophy, our compensation committee determines the share amounts on a subjective basis in its discretion and may differ among individual executive officers in any given year.
-Following is a brief discussion regarding the awards made in 2017.
+Following is a brief discussion regarding the awards made in 2018.

-Performance-Based Restricted Stock.
-In 2017, the proportion of the FNF equity awards consisting of performance-based restricted stock remained at 100% and we did not grant stock options to our executive officers.
+Performance-based Restricted Stock.
+In 2018, the proportion of the FNF equity awards consisting of performance-based restricted stock remained at 100% and we did not grant stock options to our executive officers.

-The restricted stock awards vest over three years, provided we achieve pre-tax title margin in our title segment of 8.5% in at least two of the five quarters beginning October 1, 2017.
-We considered various alternative measures but we again selected adjusted pre-tax title margin because it is one of the most important and impactful measures in evaluating the performance of our core operations, as well as the performance of our executives as it is a measure that executives can directly affect.
+The restricted stock awards vest over three years, provided we achieve pre-tax title margin in our title segment of 8.5% in at least two of the five quarters beginning October 1, 2018.
+We considered various alternative measures but we again selected adjusted pre-tax title margin because of its strong correlation with our annual strategic financial plan, its importance to investors and impact on our long-term stock price, and its effectiveness in measuring the performance of our executives as it is a measure they can directly affect.
 Adjusted pre-tax title margin measures our achievements in operating efficiency, profitability and capital management.
 It is also a key measure used by investors and has a significant impact on long-term stock price.

-We increased the adjusted pre-tax margin performance metric from 8% to 8.5% for these awards because of recent and expected industry and company trends, including a rising interest rate environment, MBA's forecasts with respect to the mortgage originations for 2018 and the Urban Land Institute's forecast for the commercial real estate market in 2018, with the goal of setting a target that reflects superior performance compared to our title competitors.
-Although we considered using a longer performance period for these awards, we determined that achievement of the criteria in at least two of the five quarters beginning October 1, 2017, which is the performance period we have historically used with respect to our performance-based equity awards, was the appropriate performance period because of the difficulty in predicting future performance of the mortgage market, particularly for a period of more than one year, because it is largely driven by interest rates and other economic forces outside of our control, and because of the seasonality inherent in the title business, with the first quarter typically much weaker than the remaining quarters due to weather conditions and holidays impacting opened order activity in November and December resulting in fewer closings in the first quarter.
+We kept the adjusted pre-tax margin performance metric for these awards constant at 8.5% compared to our 2017 metric.
+When we set our adjusted pre-tax title margin performance target in October 2018, our assumptions were based upon the MBA's forecast of a 1% decline in residential mortgage originations in 2019 and an increase of 20 basis points in the 30-year fixed mortgage interest rate, which, in particular, can have a significant impact on our title margins.
+Our assumptions were also based upon the Urban Land Institute's forecast of a softer commercial real estate market in 2019 and the combination of a limited housing supply, tight credit markets, increasing home prices and political uncertainty.
+Based on these anticipated challenges for the performance period, the committee determined that maintaining consistent adjusted pre-tax title margin compared to 2018 would challenge our executives to prudently strive for growth and continue to manage costs in an extremely efficient manner, reflecting superior performance compared to our title competitors.
+Although we considered using a longer performance period for these awards, we determined that achievement of the criteria in at least two of the five quarters beginning October 1, 2018, which is the performance period we have historically used with respect to our performance-based equity awards, was the appropriate performance period because of the difficulty in predicting future performance of the mortgage market, particularly for a period of more than one-year, because it is largely driven by interest rates and other economic forces outside of our control, and because of the seasonality inherent in the title business, with the first quarter typically much weaker than the remaining quarters due to weather conditions and holidays impacting opened order activity in November and December resulting in fewer closings in the first quarter.